GauravJain9/Command-Line-Interprter/README.md

 # Command-Line-Interprter
 ABSTRACT
-	The kernel is the central module of an operating system (OS).
+The kernel is the central module of an operating system (OS).
 It is the part of the operating system that loads first, and it remains in main memory.
 Typically, the kernel is responsible for memory management, process and task management, and disk management.

-The kernel connects the system hardware to the application software.

 A shell is software that provides an interface for an operating system's users to provide access to the kernel's services.
 On Unix-based or Linux-based operating systems, a shell can be invoked through the shell command in the command line interface (CLI), allowing users to direct operations through computer commands, text or script.
-.

 Shell is broadly classified into two categories –
 	Command Line Shell
 	Graphical shell

 Command Line Shell
 A shell script is small computer program that is designed to be run or executed by the Unix shell, which is a command-line interpreter.
 A shell script is basically a set of commands that the shell in a Unix-based operating system follows.
 Like actual programs, the commands in the shell script can contain parameters and subcommands that tell the shell what to do.
 The shell script is usually contained in a simple text file.

 There are several shells are available for Linux systems like –